Nashville Lore – 5 Interesting Facts

 Tennessee’s Capital Building is one of the oldest operating capitols in America.
 Its tower is designed after the monument of Lysicrates in Athens, Greece, by architect William Strickland, who considered it his crowning achievement.

 There are four people buried either inside the capitol walls or on the grounds.
+Did you know about this interesting fact about Nashville?

 When Strickland died suddenly during construction in 1854, he was buried in a crypt on the north facade.